What Is Differential Fluid?

 Your differential plays a key role in helping steer your vehicle and keeps the power balanced between your tires.
 Be sure to keep it in good condition so you can remain safe while driving.

 If you’re interested in learning more about how differential systems work, training for a career as an automotive technician could help you.
-Not only could you gain knowledge for working on your own vehicle, you could also apply your education toward working in an in-demand industry.1
+Not only could you gain knowledge for working on your own vehicle, but you could also apply your education toward working in an in-demand industry.

-The Automotive Technology program offered at Universal Technical Institute (UTI) can help teach you the skills that employers are looking for when hiring.
-Courses cover several topics, including the Powertrains & Transmissions course, which teaches students how to assemble and disassemble differentials.
+The Automotive Technology program offered at Universal Technical Institute (UTI) can teach you the skills that employers are looking for when hiring.1 Courses cover several topics, including powertrains and transmissions, teaching students how to assemble and disassemble differentials.

-Find out more about the program and how you can graduate in less than a year7 by requesting information or by calling 1-800-834-7308.
+Find out more about the program and how you can graduate in less than a year by requesting information or by calling 1-800-834-7308.7

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.